MananJethwani/air_quality_prediction-linear-regression-/README.md

-# In this project I am trying to create a basic Air quality prediction mode
+# In this project I am trying to create a basic Air quality prediction model

 ## Method used
 I am using linear regression model considering I have a small data